SandraDataAnalyst/Store-Sales-Analysis-SQL-Case-Study-/README.md

 2. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.
 3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
 4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

+## 📜 License
+This project is licensed under the MIT License – you are free to use, modify, and distribute this project, provided proper credit is given.

 ## Author - Sandra Nnamdi